elminster-aom/movymporter/README.md

 4. Concepts like tunning or replication are out of the scope of this exercise

 # Areas of improvement
-* About 20% requests fail by HTTP return 503, during import
 * Additional validations controls are missing:
     - Control movie year data, between 1888 and Now()
     - Control popularity, between 0 and 100